entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

 ``` sh
 ent bundle svc start keycloak
 ```
 2. Start up the Spring Boot application `conference-ms`.
 The logs will display in the console and you can stop the application with `Ctrl+C`.
-Keep the microservice running while the MFEs run.
+Keep the microservice running while the MFEs are run.
 ``` sh
 ent bundle run conference-ms
 ```